ydxu2025/ydxu2025.github.io/_pages/students.md

 Ms. He Zhaoying (graduated from 中山大学, 2024): Online Learning for Inference Optimization

-Mr. Wang Junkai (graduated from 复旦大学, 2023): Online Learning for Inference Optimization.
-Offer: PhD scholarship @ University of Washington

-Mr. Ren Ziang (graduated from 复旦大学, 2023): Memory Managemnt for LLM Training and Inference.
-First Job: ByteDance with nice package

-Mr. Ye Leyi (graduated from 西南交通大学, 2023): Failure Recovery of LLM Training Systems.
-First Job: Tencent with nice package

 <br>

 ## Previous Students: (the year of graduation)

 Most graduates joined Tencent, Alibaba, or Huawei, while the rest began their careers in state-owned enterprises or government agencies.
 <br>

+Mr. Wang Junkai (graduated from 复旦大学, 2026): Offer: PhD scholarship @ University of Washington

+Mr. Ren Ziang (graduated from 复旦大学, 2026): First Job: ByteDance with nice package

+Mr. Ye Leyi (graduated from 西南交通大学, 2026): First Job: Tencent with nice package

 Mr. Hu Pengbo (graduated from 复旦大学，ME, 2025, First Job: Tencent): Fault Localization for LLM Training